docker/compose/docs/index.md

 This defines two services:

  - `web`, which is built from `Dockerfile` in the current directory.
-It also says to forward the exposed port 5000 on the container to port 5000 on the host machine, connect up the Redis service, and mount the current directory inside the container so we can work on code without having to rebuild the image.
+It also says to run the command `python app.py` inside the image, forward the exposed port 5000 on the container to port 5000 on the host machine, connect up the Redis service, and mount the current directory inside the container so we can work on code without having to rebuild the image.
  - `redis`, which uses the public image [orchardup/redis](https://index.docker.io/u/orchardup/redis/).

 Now if we run `fig up`, it'll pull a Redis image, build an image for our own code, and start everything up: